Updated : 15/09/2017

 The 14-day "cooling off" period does not apply, among others, to:

 The "cooling off" period expires 14 days after the day you received your goods.
 For service contracts, the "cooling off" period expires 14 days after the day you concluded the contract.
 If the cooling off period expires on a non-working day, your deadline is extended till the next working day.

-You must inform the trader of your decision to cancel the purchase.
+You must tell the trader that you want to cancel the purchase.
 It is not enough to just send the goods back.
-The trader must provide you with a model withdrawal form, which you can use to inform him/her of your decision but you don't have to use it.
+The trader must provide you with a model withdrawal form which you can use to tell them about your decision, but you don't have to use it.

 You must send the unused goods back within 14 days of informing the trader.

-The trader must give you a refund within 14 days from receipt of your cancellation, but can delay refunding you if they have not received the goods or evidence that you have returned.
+The trader must give you a refund within 14 days of receipt of your cancellation, but they can delay refunding you if they haven't received the goods or evidence that you've returned them.

 This refund must include any shipping charges you paid when you made your purchase.
-However, the trader may charge you additional delivery costs if you specifically requested non-standard (express) delivery.
+However, the trader may charge you delivery costs if you specifically requested non-standard (express) delivery.